 Terms Related To The Exercise Price

-There are other terms related to exercise price
+There are other terms related to exercise price.

-- At the Money: If the exercise price is the same as the market price of the underlying stock then at that time both the call and the put options is ‘at the money’ situation.
+- At the Money: If the exercise price is the same as the market price of the underlying stock, then at that time, both the call and the put options are at the moneyAt The MoneyATM refers to a situation in which the option holder's exercise of the option results in no loss or gain since the exercise price or strike price is equal to the current spot price of the underlying security. situation.

 Examples of Exercise Price

-If for example, an investor purchased a call option of 1000 shares of an XYZ company at a strike price of $ 20 then say he has the right to purchase 1000 shares at the price of $ 20 till the date of expiration of the call option period no matter what the market price is.
-Now if the market price of the shares rises to $ 40 then the holder of the option to purchase the shares at the rate of $ 20 and can book a profit of $ 20,000 as it allows him to sell the shares at the rate of $ 40 per share getting $ 40,000 after buying it at the rate of $ 20 per share spending $ 20,000.
+If, for example, an investor purchased a call option of 1000 shares of an XYZ company at a strike price of $ 20, then say he has the right to purchase 1000 shares at the price of $ 20 till the date of expiration of the call option period no matter what the market price is.
+Now, if the market price of the shares rises to $ 40, then the holder of the option to purchase the shares at the rate of $ 20 and can book a profit of $ 20,000 as it allows him to sell the shares at the rate of $ 40 per share getting $ 40,000 after buying it at the rate of $ 20 per share spending $ 20,000.

-Let’s take the different scenarios of Intel Corporation where the underlying stock is trading at $50 per share and the investor has purchased a call option contract of Intel Corporation at a premium of $5 per contract.
-The lot of each option contract is 50 shares, therefore, the actual cost of the call option is $250 (50 shares* $5).
+Let’s take the different scenarios of Intel Corporation, where the underlying stock is trading at $50 per share, and the investor has purchased a call option contract of Intel Corporation at a premium of $5 per contract.
+The lot of each option contract is 50 shares; therefore, the actual cost of the call option is $250 (50 shares* $5).

 Now the situation of the investor in different scenarios:

 Using a similar analysis done above, the worth of the call option will be $2 per share or $100 in totality.
 Here, the exercise price is very near to the stock market price.
-As the investor has paid a premium of $250 so he has to book a loss of $150 ($250 – $100).
+As the investor has paid a premium of $250, he has to book a loss of $150 ($250 – $100).